Deploying Redis Enterprise for GKE and Serverless App on Anthos Bare Metal

 Create and add ssh keys

-Navigate to the left side menu bar inside the Google Cloud Console, find Operations section, and select Monitoring > Overview, this will create a monitoring workspace which is required by the script below:
+From the Navigation menu, find Operations section, and select Monitoring > Overview, this will create a monitoring workspace which is required by the script in the next step.

 Go to Google Cloud Console and view the Anthos bare metal server under Compute > Kubernetes Engine > Clusters section.
-You should see the cluster has been authenticated and logged on using your Google Cloud login as shown in the screenshot below:
+You should see the cluster has been authenticated and logged on using your Google Cloud login.

 If not, follow the on-screen instructions below to log into the Anthos bare metal server: